Bg-img

 Eligibility Criteria For Getting Disability With Anxiety

 The first thing you need to do to qualify for disability benefits is to have documented proof of your anxiety.
-Moreover, you also need to show proof that your anxiety is not only missing your mental capabilities even after receiving years of treatment for anxiety disorder.
+The Social Security Administration (SSA) requires a medically documented history of your anxiety disorder, confirming the diagnosis and its impact over a period of at least two years to meet their criteria.
+Moreover, you also need to show proof that your anxiety is not only affecting your mental capabilities, even after receiving years of treatment for anxiety disorder.

 An applicant must meet at least one of the following criteria: